pmatulis/maas-one/README.md

     ssh ubuntu@10.0.0.2 ./check-ephemeral.sh

 Do not proceed until the script reports success.
+Consult the web UI if the wait becomes long.

 ## Create the nodes